UniOfGreenwich/ace-2023_-ace_2023_team-1/research_folder/Documentations/Slurm.md

 sudo mkfs /dev/sda1
 ```

+The above steps led to the formatting of the USB drive and creating one partition to be shared across the network.
 Create a directory to mount.
+The USB strick is mounted onto this directory.
 Change the permissions to make folder accessible

 ```
 sudo mkdir /clusterfs
 sudo chown nobody.nogroup -R /clusterfs sudo chmod 777 -R /clusterfs
 ```

+Next, Automatic mounting needs to be setup.
+This enables the USB drive to mount onto the directory automatically when head node boots.
+Given below are the steps to perform setup automatic mounting.

 Identify the UUID using command ```blkid```.
 Take note of the UUID for the /dev/sda directory and the value of PE. fstab file needs to be edited to mount the drive on boot.
 Enter the file using ```sudo nano /etc/fstab``` and add the below